 Examples of Possible Presentations:

-- Show a corn tortilla and tell how it is made and how it is the base of many Mexican dishes.
+- Show a corn tortilla.
+Tell how it is made, and how it is the base of many Mexican dishes.
 Show how it can serve as a “bread,” a spoon, a napkin, etc.

 - Show a model or floor plan of a typical Spanish-type home and point out how it is arranged – the patio, the maid’s room, etc.